Robert Pattinson’s Parents Reportedly Like Katy Perry For Him Instead Of FKA Twigs, Source Tells Life & Style

 “Rob’s parents approve of Katy and want him to settle down.
 They never thought he and FKA Twigs were a good fit, but they’re rooting for him and Katy.”

-Unfortunately, Robert Pattinson is still having a good time for being single and getting married is not his priority at this time.
+Unfortunately, Robert Pattinson is still having a good time being single, and getting married is not his priority at this time.
 He reportedly told his friends that following his break-up with Twigs, he has already shelved marriage for life.
 The former couple dated for three years and their fans were looking forward to seeing them tying the knot.
 However, keeping their relationship low-key still didn’t work for them.

-The source added that Robert Pattinson is Perry’s type of man – a sexy English guy with a cool personality.
-Apparently, fans were amused with it as her ex-husband, comedian Russell Brand, 42, is also British.
-She was married to him for two years, but they decided to divorce in 2012 as it was hard for them to see each other, according to Brand.
+The source added that Robert Pattinson is Perry’s type of man; a sexy English guy with a cool personality.
+Apparently, fans were amused, as her ex-husband, comedian Russell Brand, 42, is also British.
+She was married to him for two years, but they decided to divorce in 2012, as it was hard for them to see each other, according to Brand.

 Recently, a source told In Touch Weekly that Perry is upset that Robert Pattinson is dating multiple women.
 However, fact-checking site Gossip Cop reported that they were told that there is no truth to these rumors.

-Robert Pattinson also dated his Twilight co-star Kristen Stewart for four years.
+Robert Pattinson also dated his Twilight co-star, Kristen Stewart, for four years.